lops1234/fileSorter/README.md

 - Use "Clear" to reset the search
 - Use "Refresh Tags" to update the tag list after adding new tags

-**In Windows Explorer:**
-- Right-click on any directory
-- Select "Filter Files by Tags"
-- Type advanced search query in the search box (autocomplete will show available tags)
-- Click "Search" to filter files matching the query
-- Click "Open in Explorer" to copy all filtered files to a temporary folder and open it in Explorer
-- Right-click on any file to:
-  - Open the file
-  - Open folder containing the file in Explorer
-  - Manage file tags
-  - Copy file path to clipboard
-- Click "?" for syntax help

 ### Temporary Results Feature